 • IC 1.1.
-Strengthen existing partnerships and build new relationships to promote economic growth in the city, area and county.
+Strengthen existing partnerships and build new relationships to promote economic growth in the town, area and county.

-- Actively participate in regularly scheduled meetings of area economic development organizations and Waushara County Chamber of Commerce.
+- Cooperate on efforts to promote area wide tourism.

+- Work with nearby communities to develop consistent and uniform criteria/design standards that future commercial and industrial development proposals must meet in order to be approved by the local governmental unit.

+- Encourage the City of Wautoma and other key players to assess the adequacy of present technological infrastructure for business and residential needs.

-- Encourage the Wautoma Area School District, FVTC, UW-Extension, CAP Services and the business community to work together to provide programs that strengthen the economy of the area and promote life long learning opportunities.
+- Encourage the Wautoma Area and Wild Rose School Districts, FVTC, UW-Extension, CAP Services and the business community to work together to provide programs that strengthen the economy of the area and promote life long learning opportunities.
 Program areas could include:

 - Business Development

 - Financing

 - Financial Planning

 - Business Plan Development

 - Job Skill Training

 - Technical Curriculum Development

 - Job Shadowing

 - Career Direction

 - "At Risk" Students

 - Youth Apprenticeship

 - Junior Achievement

-- Future Farmers of America (FFA)
+- FFA (formally Future Farmers of America)

 - IC 1.2.
 Participate in a countywide effort to promote the agricultural economy and other economic development efforts.